 Meets in Room 807 on Fridays from 2:10-3:45pm.
 Students meet, discuss and watch their favorite anime programs.

-Meets in Room 403 DECA prepares emerging leaders and entrepreneurs in marketing, finance, hospitality and management in high school and colleges around the globe.
+Meets in Room 403 on Wednesdays after school.
+DECA prepares emerging leaders and entrepreneurs in marketing, finance, hospitality and management in high school and colleges around the globe.